Low-Regularity Solutions of the Nonlinear Schr\"odinger Equation on the Spatial Quarter-Plane: Linear estimates on the spatial quarter-plane

 where the restriction on $s$ is placed in order to employ the inequality $|\tau| \leq \left(1+\tau^2\right)^{\frac 12}$.
 Finally, further restricting $-\frac 12 \leq s < \frac 12$ (so that $0 \leq \frac{2s+1}{4} < \frac 12$) allows us to combine \eqref{k1r-temp5} with \eqref{G0-hft} and Theorem 11.4 of \cite{lm1972} in order to conclude

 where the Bourgain-type space $\mathcal X_{j, T}^{s, b}$ is defined by \eqref{xt-def}.

 Next, we proceed to the estimation of $K_{\pm 1, i}$.
 Notice that the corresponding expression \eqref{ki-def} does \textit{not} make sense for $x_2<0$.
 Hence, the Fourier transform method used for $K_{\pm 1, r}$ cannot be employed for $K_{\pm 1, i}$ and a different approach is required.
-The idea is to use the physical space characterization of the $H^s(\mathbb R_+^2)$ norm, which for $0\leq s < \frac 12$ (this restriction has already been placed in order to estimate $K_{\pm 1, r}$) is made up of the $L^2$ norm and the fractional Sobolev-Slobodecki seminorm.
+The idea is to use the physical space characterization of the $H^s(\mathbb R_+^2)$ norm, which for $0\leq s < \frac 12$ (the upper bound on $s$ has already been placed in order to estimate $K_{\pm 1, r}$) is made up of the $L^2$ norm and the fractional Sobolev-Slobodecki seminorm.
 First, recalling \eqref{G0-tilde} and combining the fact that \eqref{ki-def} makes sense for all $x_1 \in \mathbb R$ with Plancherel's theorem and the fact that $e^{-ik_1^2t}$ has unit modulus, we obtain

-Then, using the boundedness of the Laplace transform in $L^2(\mathbb R_+)$ established in \cite{h1929} (see also Lemma 3.2 in \cite{fhm2017}) for the $x_2$ norm of the $k_2$ integral, we obtain
+Then, using the boundedness of the Laplace transform in $L^2(\mathbb R_+)$ established in \cite{h1929} (see also Lemma 3.2 in~\cite{fhm2017}) for the $x_2$ norm of the $k_2$ integral, we obtain

 The integral on the right-hand side is analogous to the one in \eqref{kr-temp2} hence, proceeding in a similar fashion by making the change of variable $k_2 = \sqrt \tau$, we obtain

 Thus, in view of \eqref{G0-hft}, Theorem 11.4 of \cite{lm1972} and the definition \eqref{xt-def},